biobakery/metawibele/README.md

 	```

 ##### Download vignette configuration template
-**Optionally**, MetaWIBELE can accept user-defined vignette functions of interest for further prioritization.
+Optionally, MetaWIBELE can accept user-defined vignette functions of interest for further prioritization.
 You can make your own vignettes configuration files and provide them with an optional argument to MetaWIBELE.
 For example, the vignette function configuration file can be provided with `--vignette-config $VIGNETTE_FUNC` where `$VIGNETTE_FUNC` is the file including the functions of interest.

 * Download local vignettes template file (`vignettes_function.tsv`) into your working directory:
 	* `$ metawibele_download_config --config-type vignette`